xiangzhi/psi-wiki/Stream-Generators.md

 We have seen above that typically generators can be used to produce messages on a specified cadence.
 In addition, generators may be also instructed to produce _time-aligned_ messages.
 That is, a sequence of messages may be generated at a given interval (e.g., 100ms) but may be additionally required to align those intervals on a particular time (e.g. the start of a particular second).
 This is sometimes a useful guarantee when later joining many generated streams that may otherwise be misaligned by some fraction of time.

-The `Return`, `Range`, `Sequence` and `Repeat` generators described above take an optional `DateTime?` parameter called `alignDateTime` that specifies which date-time the messages should align to.
-To illustrate this conside the code below:
+The `Range`, `Sequence` and `Repeat` generators described above take an optional `DateTime?` parameter called `alignDateTime` that specifies which date-time the messages should align to.
+To illustrate this consider the code below:

 ```csharp
 using (var p = Pipeline.Create())